-These funds are used to finance a county forest wildlife habitat management program with primary emphasis on forest wildlife habitat improvement, inventories and wildlife education.
-DNR contact with the counties will be made through the DNR liaison forester assigned to the county.
-Recreation development on county forests is aided by other programs (see M.C.
+These funds are used to finance a County Forest wildlife habitat management program with primary emphasis on forest wildlife habitat improvement, inventories and wildlife education.
+DNR contact with the Counties will be made through the County Liaison officer (usually a DNR Liaison Forester assigned to the County).
+Recreation development on County Forests is aided by other programs (see M.C.
 8719.5 and M.C.
 8718).
-There is no grant application required as the payments are auto-generated based on acreage enrolled in the County Forest Law and available funding.
-When available funding is less than the \$0.05/acre, a pro-rate will occur.
-Payments are typically distributed from the Bureau of Wildlife in April.

-Department wildlife biologists are in the best position to ensure success of this habitat improvement program.
-The local wildlife biologist is responsible for the program and will work closely with the Department liaison forester and the county forest administrator through the initial planning, implementation, and final reporting.
+Department Wildlife Biologists are in the best position to ensure success of this habitat improvement program.
+The local Wildlife Biologist is responsible for the program and will work closely with the Department Liaison Forester and the County Forest Administrator through the initial planning, implementation, and final reporting.

 Environmental analysis requirements must be met in accordance with NR 150, Wis.
 Adm.
-Code.
-In general, any proposed action, activity, or project, which has been previously identified in an approved property master/management plan or county forest comprehensive land use plan, does not require any further environmental analysis.
+Code In general, any proposed action, activity, or project, which has been previously identified in an approved property master/management plan or County Forest Comprehensive Land Use Plan, does not require any further environmental analysis.
 Consult with your district environment analysis and review staff if you have questions.